Engenheirocomputacao/Pet_Vet/README.md

 ## Licença

-Este projeto é distribuído sob a licença MIT.
+Este projeto é distribuído sob a licença Alunos_Univesp.